codlark/cls-docs/docs/Syntax.md

 ## Toggle Syntax

 A toggle is a value that is either true or false, on or off.
-Multiple values are allowed for each direction to better suit the property.
+Multiple values are allowed for each option to better suit the property.
 True values are

  - `true`
  - `yes`